Lawsuits for Civil Rights Violations and Discrimination FAQ

 Some civil rights are from the Constitution, but most civil rights result from federal legislation or federal court cases.

-The most notable legislation is the Civil Rights Act of 1964, which banned discrimination based on race, color, religion, sex, or national origin in employment, education, voting, and public accommodations.
+The most notable legislation is the Civil Rights Act of 1964, which bans discrimination based on race, color, religion, sex, or national origin in employment, education, voting, and public accommodations.

-Other federal legislation expanded protected rights, such as:
+Other federal legislation expands protected rights, such as:

 - Voting: The Voting Rights Act of 1965

 - Education: Equal Educational Opportunities Act of 1974 and the Individuals with Disabilities Education Act

 Many states have also enacted laws protecting equal access to services and freedom from discrimination and harassment for protected classes of people.
 In some cases, state laws protect more people than federal laws.